quixio/streaming-academy/README.md

 +-----------------+-----------------+----------------------+-------------------+
 ```

-This might be difficult to use in service where we want to use accelerometer, location or battery modules at the same time.
-For that reason we are going to normalize data to uniform frequency and use last value known for that timestamp to build evenly distributed table looking more like this:
+This might be difficult to use in a service where we want to use accelerometer, location or battery modules at the same time.
+For that reason we are going to normalize data to a uniform frequency and use the last value known for that timestamp to build an evenly distributed table looking more like this:
 ```
 +---------------+-----------------+----------------------+----------------------+-----+
 |      time     | accelerometer-x | battery-batteryLevel | battery-batteryState | ... |